-You may make a good income, but are unable to afford your debts, so you are looking at a Chapter 13 bankruptcy Texas.
-Your income and the affordability of your Chapter 13 plan payment is an important aspect of a Texas Chapter 13 bankruptcy.
-In this article, our goal is that you understand everything about Texas Chapter 13 bankruptcy filings.
+You may make a good income, but are unable to afford your debts, so you are looking at a Chapter 13 bankruptcy in Texas.
+Filing Chapter 13 is a big decision.
+You are committing to a bankruptcy repayment plan that could last for up to five years.

 Chapter 13 Verses Chapter 7 Bankruptcy